Ma'a Nonu: Blues

 Nonu returned to the All Blacks number 12 jersey.
-Following Williams' departure to Japan and then the NRL, Nonu played all but one of the remaining tests as second five-eighth, except against Scotland where he came off the bench.
+Following Williams' departure to Japan and then the NRL, Nonu played all but one of the remaining tests at second five-eighth, except against Scotland where he came off the bench.

 Super Rugby movements

-After one season in Auckland, Nonu moved to Dunedin, signing a one-year deal with the Highlanders for the 2013 Super Rugby season.
+After one season in Auckland, Nonu moved to Dunedin, signing a one year deal with the Highlanders for the 2013 Super Rugby season.

 After struggling to find a Super Rugby team for 2014, (where all 5 New Zealand franchises initially stated they weren't interested in signing him), Nonu eventually turned down a lucrative offer to play for French Top 14 side Clermont, to return to the Blues for another season.
 In doing so, he made himself available to continue playing for the All Blacks throughout 2014 and ultimately gain selection for the Rugby World Cup the following year in England.

 Nonu returned to the Hurricanes for the 2015 Super Rugby season, the team he left in 2011.
 It was speculated that the departure of former Hurricanes coach Mark Hammett to the Cardiff Blues paved the way for his return.

 Toulon

-On 20 December 2014, it was announced Nonu would be joining Top 14 side Toulon after the 2015 Rugby World Cup on a two-year deal.
+On 20 December 2014, it was announced Nonu would be joining Top 14 side Toulon after the 2015 Rugby World Cup on a two year deal.